|Guaranteed ATAR||70 This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR criteria being met.|

 Essential WACE courses

-- Mathematics Methods ATAR and Chemistry ATAR or equivalent
+- Mathematics: Applications ATAR and Chemistry ATAR, or equivalent.

 July intake: Course duration may exceed three years due to unit prerequisites.